Azure/azure-container-networking/docs/cni.md

 * `master`: Name of the host network interface that will be used to connect containers to a VNET.
 This field is optional.
 If omitted, the plugin will automatically pick a suitable host network interface.
 Typically, the primary host interface name is `"Ethernet"` on Windows and `"eth0"` on Linux.
 * `bridge`: Name of the bridge that will be used to connect containers to a VNET.
 This field is optional.
 If omitted, the plugin will automatically pick a unique name based on the master interface index.
 * `logLevel`: Log verbosity.
 Valid values are `info` and `debug`.
 This field is optional.
 If omitted, the plugin will log at `info` level.
+* `enableIpvs`: Whether to enable IPVS or not.
+Enabling this forces packets from container network to go via the host network stack, so that IPVS mappings on the host side are used.
+This field is optional.
+If omitted, IPVS is treated as disabled.

 IPAM plugin
 * `type`: Name of the IPAM plugin.
 This property should always be set to `azure-vnet-ipam`.